How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Launch new lead magnet (pipeline building)

-What needs to be decided next week?
-Price increase?
-Hire timing?
-Client firing?
-List them so they don’t ambush you mid-week.
+Key decisions needed: What needs to be decided next week—price increase, hire timing, or firing a client?
+List these decisions now so they don’t ambush you mid-week.

 Segment 5: System Check (10 minutes)